 H220 Extremely flammable gas

 H280 Contains gas under pressure; may explode if heated

 H319 Causes serious eye irritation

 H330 Fatal if inhaled

-H331 Toxic if inhaled

 H335 May cause respiratory irritation

 H370 Causes damage to organs

 H400 Very toxic to aquatic life

 H410 Very toxic to aquatic life with long lasting effects

 This information is based on our current knowledge and is intended to describe the product for the purposes of health, safety and environmental requirements only.
-It should not therefore be construed as quaranteeing any specific property of the product.
+It should not therefore be construed as guaranteeing any specific property of the product.